 The local effort percentage is each library’s local effort (total expenditures from the last annual report minus State Aid and the cost of raising money) divided by the total local effort of all the libraries in the county.

-Every year, we meet with the County Commissioners of both counties to review the importance of the county libraries and to ask that our appropriation be increased.
+Every year, we contact the County Commissioners of both counties to review the importance of the county libraries and to ask that our appropriation be maintained or increased, if possible.
 Tioga County usually provides funding during the first quarter of the year, while Potter County usually sends payment in June.
 The percentage to fund the System’s budget is subtracted from the total received, and the remainder is split by the distribution formula.

 The Equalization Aid is based on low personal income per capita, low market value of real estate, or high unemployment.
 This amount is divided equally between the libraries.